 3. Analyze Why You’re Feeling Jealous In Each Situation

 Jealousy is not a randomized and isolated emotion.
 We don’t just look at someone else who may be better off in some way or another and feel jealous.

-Often, insecurity over something about ourselves places us in a position to compare and measure ourselves against someone else thus causing strong feelings of jealousy to catch alight.
+Often, insecurity over something about ourselves places us in a position to compare and measure ourselves against someone else, thus causing strong feelings of jealousy to catch fire.

-The real answer to why I’m jealous about a guy who has six-pack abs is because he worked harder than I did and achieved something I could have as well.
+The real answer to why I’m jealous of a guy who has six-pack abs is because he worked harder than I did and achieved something I could have as well.